Berkeley-MDes/tdf-fa24-zhang-jr-00/Week 9 Report.md

 <img width="1000" alt="Learning Rhino" src="assets/W9 7.png"><br>
 <div align="center">The robot was helped by human and smiled</div><br><br>

-Robot Full State - "WASTED": When the robot reaches full capacity, it collapses with “WASTED” overlaying the image on the web-end interface, signaling to users that it cannot accept more waste and needs to be emptied.
+Robot's Death: When the robot reaches full capacity, it collapses with “WASTED” overlaying the image on the web-end interface, signaling to users that it cannot accept more waste and needs to be emptied.
 <img width="1000" alt="Learning Rhino" src="assets/W9 8.png"><br>
 <div align="center">The robot was helped by human and smiled</div><br><br>